On piecewise hyperdefinable groups: Piecewise hyperdefinable groups

 In particular, $V^3$ is a neighbourhood of $V$.
 As $G=\bigcup_{\xi\in\alpha} a_{\xi}V$, for every $a\in G$ there is $\xi\in\alpha$ such that $a\in a_\xi V\subseteq a_\xi U\subseteq a_\xi V^3$ with $a_\xi U$ open in the $A${\hyp}logic topology.
 Thus, $a_\xi V^3$ is an $\bigwedge_A${\hyp}definable neighbourhood of $a$ in the $A${\hyp}logic topology, concluding that $G$ is locally $A${\hyp}hyperdefinable.

-On the other hand, if $G$ is locally hyperdefinable and small, it is a locally compact topological group by Theorem \ref{t:piecewise hyperdefinable and local compactness}.
+On the other hand, if $G$ is locally hyperdefinable and small, it is a locally compact topological group by \cref{t:piecewise hyperdefinable and local compactness}.
 Therefore, the identity is in the interior of some piece of $G$.
 Every $\bigwedge${\hyp}definable subset $W$ of $G$ is compact, and so covered by finitely many translates of this piece.
-As $W$ is arbitrary, this piece is generic. \QED \end{dem} \end{teo} If $G$ has a generic subset, so has $\rfrac{G}{K}$ for $K\trianglelefteq G$ piecewise $\bigwedge${\hyp}definable.
-Therefore, by the Generic Set Lemma (Theorem \ref{t:generic set lemma}), when $G$ has a generic subset, $\rfrac{G}{K}$ is a locally hyperdefinable group for any piecewise $\bigwedge${\hyp}definable normal subgroup $K\trianglelefteq G$.
+As $W$ is arbitrary, this piece is generic. \end{proof} \end{theo} If $G$ has a generic subset, so has $\rfrac{G}{K}$ for $K\trianglelefteq G$ piecewise $\bigwedge${\hyp}definable.
+Therefore, by the Generic Set Lemma (\cref{t:generic set lemma}), when $G$ has a generic subset, $\rfrac{G}{K}$ is a locally hyperdefinable group for any piecewise $\bigwedge${\hyp}definable normal subgroup $K\trianglelefteq G$.

 A \emph{$T${\hyp}rough $k${\hyp}approximate subgroup} of a group $G$ is a subset $X\subseteq G$ such that $X^2\subseteq \Delta XT$ with $|\Delta|\leq k\in\N_{>0}$ and $1\in T\subseteq G$.
 In particular, a \emph{$k${\hyp}approximate subgroup} is a $1${\hyp}rough $k${\hyp}approximate subgroup.